-We learn from failure, not from success.
-And although food and wine pairings are subjective, and depend on the peoples’ taste and preference, some mismatches simply feel odd.
+Suffer from bad food pairings?
+Don’t worry: we learn from failure, not from success.
+And although food and wine pairings are subjective and depend on the people’s tastes and preferences, some mismatches feel odd.
 A good pairing brings out the best in food, wine, or both; a bad one can easily do the opposite.

 As Woody Allen said, “If you’re not failing every now and again, it’s a sign that you’re not doing anything very innovative.”

-Bad Pairing #1: Heavy wines with light dishes
+Bad Food Pairing #1: Heavy wines with light dishes

 The same rule applies the other way.
 Intensely flavored dishes will crush delicate wines.
 A Burgundian Pinot will feel out of place against a platter of grilled BBQ ribs.

-Bad Pairing #2: Too sweet for the wine
+Bad Food Pairing #2: Too sweet for the wine

-Bad Pairing #3: More acid that you can handle
+Bad Food Pairing #3: More acid that you can handle

 The same can be said about acidity.
-If the food has a higher acidity than wine, you’re in trouble.
-Acidic dishes like ceviche, that often have hefty amounts of lime juice, are an obvious example.
+If the food has higher acidity than wine, you’re in trouble.
+Acidic dishes like ceviche, which often have hefty amounts of lime juice, are an obvious example.
 Try your favorite Mexican shrimp ceviche with a regular Chardonnay and see the wine fall apart.
-You need wines with piercing acidity (think cold regions) to match acidity from citrus.
-Tomato-based sauces can be acid too, that’s why they pair well with equally tart red Italian wines.
-A shy California Merlot will taste odd with your spaghetti alla Bolognese.
-Because of acid.
+Instead, seek out a high-acid wine like Sauvignon Blanc.

-Bad Pairing #6: Creamy whites with raw fish
+Bad Food Pairing #6: Creamy whites with raw fish